Anton87/NERDemo/README.md

 # NERDemo
-A simple demo showing how to perform various IR tasks (i.e. POS tagging, Named Entity Recognition, etc..) by using UIMA and DKPro.
+A simple demo showing how to perform a simple IR task such as Named Entity Recognition by using UIMA and DKPro.